Cloud MFT Pricing: Factors and Resources

 • Maximum flexibility

-With tiered pricing, you commit to a contract and are put in a pricing tier based on predicted data transmission volumes.
-The vendor will reserve that capacity for you.
+With tiered pricing you commit to a contract and are put in a pricing tier based on predicted data transmission volumes.
+The vendor reserves that capacity for your organization.

-If you go above your typical usage level, the cloud accommodates the demand easily.
-However, you’ll likely receive overage fees or opt to upgrade.
+If usage goes above your contracted level, the cloud accommodates the demand easily, however, you’ll likely receive overage fees or an option to upgrade.

 Advantages: Disadvantages:

-• Difficult to control usage, especially in larger companies
+• May be difficult to control usage, especially in larger companies

-• Difficult to determine what capacity of data transmission you need
+• May be difficult to predetermine what capacity of data transmission is needed

 • Overage fees